GaloisInc/mctrace/docs/README-release.md

    the global data store.
 It also supports a `copyint32(<address>)` routine that returns the 32-bit value from the specified location.

-   *Limitations*: in the current implementation, `arg0` always returns a 32-bit value (on both PowerPC and x86-64 platforms).
+   In the current implementation, `arg0` always returns a 32-bit value (on both PowerPC and `x86-64` platforms).
 Similarly, `copyint32` takes a 32-bit address as its input on both platforms (and returns a 32-bit value).
 As a result, these work best on the PowerPC 32-bit platform.
-A future version will update these to work better on the x86-64 platform.
+A future version will update these to work better on the `x86-64` platform.
  - Platform API implementations are subject to the following
    restrictions:
    - Functions in the Platform API implementation must be self-contained